 For further information related to the engagement with the centre, please visit our internal page (requires a password from co-lead).

-AI Pioneer Centre
+Pioneer Centre for AI

 The new pioneer centre for artificial intelligence research will be opening in Copenhagen at the end of 2021.
 The centre will conduct world-class artificial intelligence research focusing on societal challenges, people and design while putting Denmark at the international forefront.